pokt-network/pocket-network-protocol/utility/README.md

 During the development & development of a v1 TestNet:

-- The Fisherman & Gateway models will be will be prototyped and live-tested
+- The Fisherman & Portal models will be will be prototyped and live-tested
-- Major Servicer node runners of Pocket Network V0 may have the option to participate as Fisherman and/or Gateway actors
+- Major Servicer node runners of Pocket Network V0 may have the option to participate as Fisherman and/or Portal actors

 ### 4.2 Castaway